ujkhatri/ujkhatri/README.md

                                                    Hi, I am Ujjwal Khatri 👋

-Senior Consultant with experience in research, analysis, design and development of software solutions based on IoT, Smart Appliance, microservices, cloud, mobile application technologies.
+🔭 Senior Consultant with experience in research, analysis, design and development of software solutions based on IoT, Smart Appliance, microservices, cloud, mobile application technologies.

-Helping people to learn software development.
+🌱 Helping people to learn software development.

-Feel free to connect.
+💬 Please feel free to connect and ask me anything about software development.
+I will be happy to discuss.

-<a> Visit my website -  </a>
+<a> 📫 Visit my website -  </a>
 <a href="https://www.ujjwalkhatri.com"> ujjwalkhatri.com </a>